nima82rasouli-wq/Algorithmic-Toolbox/README.md

    java MortgageCalculator

 Enter the required information when prompted:

-Your preferred currency symbol
+-Your preferred currency symbol

-Annual interest rate (%)
+-Annual interest rate (%)

-Loan amount
+-Loan amount

-Payment period (in years)
+-Payment period (in years)

 ## Formula
 M = P * [r(1+r)^n] / [(1+r)^n - 1]

-Monthly Payments Contain: Interest + Principal Interest is calculated on the remaining balance each month With each payment, the principal balance decreases Subsequent interest amounts become smaller
+Monthly Payments Contain: Interest + Principal

+Interest is calculated on the remaining balance each month With each payment, the principal balance decreases Subsequent interest amounts become smaller